brianshumate/ansible-hubot/README.md

 * `ubuntu`
 * `~/.ssh/hubot_id`

-Finally, update the `site.yml` playbook if you plan to use it and set `hubot_identity` to the short username of your bot.
+Update the `site.yml` playbook if you plan to use it and set `hubot_identity` to the short user name of your bot.

 ## Example Playbook